 Bringing sticks on planes can be expensive!
 On a recent trip my sticks tube, which counts as a checked bag, cost $25 each way.
 I split that with a friend (it holds two sets, plus one extra jo), but still… As an organizer be mindful of this when asking folks to bring their sticks along “just in case.”

 There’s also the risk that they could be damaged or lost.
 I have a decent inexpensive set for “away” seminars.
 My good ones don’t go on planes.
 Good thing, too – on this last return trip my sticks took an extra day getting home, and for a while there the airline seemed to have no recollection of them at all.

 Here are a couple of “out of the box” ideas for seminar organizers:

 Provide a local address (the dojo, a member’s business…) where out of town participants could ship their sticks (or other heavy, big, or awkward things like sleeping bags, extra blankets, etc.) so they don’t have to schlep them on a plane.

 If your dojo could use more sticks for general use in class or seminars, consider offering the option for participants to contribute to their purchase.
-For instance, buying this 10-pack of jo means they cost about $30 each.
-If a visiting seminar participant could “rent” a bokken and jo for $25 it could potentially save them (net) $25 in checked baggage fees, plus a lot of hassle in getting their own weapons to the seminar, and you’d have loaners for next time, and for your regular classes.
+For instance, buying a 10-pack of jo from some suppliers means the cost is very reasonable.
+If a visiting seminar participant could “rent” a bokken and jo for $25 it could potentially save them (net) $25 in checked baggage fees, plus a lot of hassle in getting their own weapons to the seminar.
+You’d have loaners for next time, and for your regular classes.
 After a few seminars they’d be fully paid off.
 Win-win!